PREETHIKA-N-C/Lander/README.md

 # Lander
-It is a simple landing page using HTML and CSS
+It is a simple landing page using HTML5 and CSS3